Optimize Your CTA: Better Alternatives to ‘Learn More’

 2. Uncertainty

 Does the learn more link always lead the reader to the same page?
-Does it lead them to a page that they don’t want to see?
+Does it lead them to a page they don’t want to see?
 Users don’t want to waste time searching your website for information.

 3. It does nothing to help with search engine optimization

-Hundreds of learn more links can actually harm your rankings, as opposed to pushing your site to the top of the search results.
+Hundreds of learn more links can harm your rankings, as opposed to pushing your site to the top of the search results.

 The biggest mistake you can make is using “Learn More” as a standalone link.